yhpong/Time-Series-Segmentation-in-VBA-and-Excel/README.md

-# Time Series Segmentation in VBA
+# Time Series Segmentation in VBA and Excel

 When I was working as an equity strategist, a question that I got asked a lot was "_The market is up by 20% now!
 Can you tell me how many times in the past did this happen?
 And what sectors outperformed in those cycles?
 Thanks!_", sigh.
 Maybe I am being judgemental, but people who ask these questions are either not very smart, or maybe they are too smart that they see things that I don't.